How to Research Keywords for YouTube Titles (Without Paid Tools)

 The good news?

-You don’t need paid tools to find effective YouTube title keywords — especially if your goal is clarity + clicks, not just rankings.
+You don’t need paid tools to find effective YouTube title keywords — especially if your goal is clarity + clicks.

 In this guide, you’ll learn simple, free, and practical ways to research keywords that actually fit YouTube titles.